Good practices

 Ethics and Legal Requirements

-1. Suppliers must conduct their businesses ethically and strictly in compliance with the relevant laws.
+1. The Suppliers must conduct their businesses ethically and strictly in compliance with the relevant laws.

-2. Suppliers must not engage in any form of bribery, or all forms of corruption.
+2. The Suppliers must not engage in any form of bribery, or all forms of corruption.

-3. Suppliers must operate their business within fair competition guidelines.
+3. The Suppliers must operate their business within fair competition guidelines.

-5. Suppliers must protect the Company’s confidential information.
+5. The Suppliers must protect the Company’s confidential information.

 In the event that a supplier violates any provision of the Supplier Code of Conduct, the Company may issue a warning letter and halt or cancel further transactions with the said supplier.
 In this case, the supplier is not entitled to any compensation from the Company.